iklick/iklick.github.io/_posts/2020-09-11-optimal-control-framework.md

   - pontryagin
 ---

-## The Optimal Control Problem
+# The Optimal Control Problem

 This post presents a general framework to address optimal control problems which I found very useful when determining the potential for deriving an analytic solution.
 The notation is chosen to be similar to what appears in I. Michael Ross's book "A Primer on Pontryagin's Principle in Optimal Control".
-Modifications are made which will make the general problem more amenable to numerical solution.
+Modifications are made which will make the general problem more amenable to numerical solution in subsequent posts.
 After presenting the components of the problem, Pontryagin's principle is used to derive a set of necessary conditions for an optimal solution.
 In some special cases, Pontryagin's method is also sufficient and so there is a single global optimal solution.

+This post focuses on practical solving and does not present proof.
+If you are interested in the derivations, I recommend the following introductory texts:
+1.
+2.

 In the formulation presented here, we assume the system can be expressed as \$ n_x \$ ordinary differential equations (ODEs).
 Let the independent parameter, usually time \$ t \$, exist only in the interval \$ \mathcal{I} = [t_0,t_f] \$, where \$ t_0 \$ and \$ t_f \$ may be free variables.